Counselling Forms

 Those whose needs cannot be accommodated within our treatment model will be referred to community resources for care.
 Such referrals might occur immediately following the consultation appointment, or they may occur after some treatment and further assessment of need has taken place.

-Our services are available to eligible students (undergraduate and graduate students) whose concerns fall within our scope of practice.
+Student Wellness Centre (SWC) services are available to eligible students (undergraduate and graduate students) currently residing in Ontario, whose concerns fall within our scope of practice.
 We cannot provide service to continuing education students, part-time students, or partners of students who are not themselves students, or students who have graduated and are no longer enrolled in classes.
+If students are on an extended leave from the university, we will work with them to find appropriate community referrals.